Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Proof sketch and useful techniques

-The next Lemma gives an upper bound for the ratio of $|L_n+n^{-1}J|$ and $\prod_{i=1}^K|L_{V_i}+n_i^{-1}J|$.
-This is the case when the denominator is associated with a partition as a refinement of the numerator.
+{ The following lemma provides an upper bound for $\sfrac{|L_n + n^{-1}J|}{\prod_{i=1}^K |L_{V_i} + n_i^{-1}J|}$, corresponding to the case where the denominator partition is a refinement of the numerator partition.
+This bound is invoked at display~(S2.3) of the Supplementary Material in the proof of Lemma~\ref{lem:subset}.}

-\begin{lemma} Suppose there exists $\varepsilon>0$ such that $ f^{(n)}_{st}\leq\varepsilon\leq f^{(n)}_{s't'}$ for any $s\not\sim t$ and $s'\sim t'$ under $\mathcal V_n=(V_1,\ldots,V_K)$.
+\begin{lemma} Suppose there exists $\varepsilon>0$ such that $f^{(n)}_{st}\leq\varepsilon\leq f^{(n)}_{s't'}$ for any $s\not\sim t$ and $s'\sim t'$ under $\mathcal V_n=(V_1,\ldots,V_K)$.
 Then

-where $\prod_{j=2}^1x_j\stackrel{\Delta}{=}1$, and $\lambda_{ij}$ is the $j$-th smallest eigenvalue of $L_{V_i}$. \end{lemma}
+where $\prod_{j=2}^1x_j\stackrel{\Delta}{=}1$, $n_i=|V_i|$, and $\lambda_{ij}$ is the $j$-th smallest eigenvalue of $L_{V_i}$. \end{lemma}

+{ The key step in the proof of Lemma~\ref{lem:ratio_det1} is to replace the cross-cluster edge weights $f_{st}^{(n)}$ in the numerator Laplacian by their upper bound $\varepsilon$.
+This dominates the Laplacian in the positive semidefinite order and yields a block structure consistent with the partition $(V_1,\ldots,V_K)$, from which the determinant bound follows. }